peggyjs/peggy/test/README.md

 Running in the Browser
 ----------------------

-All commands in the following steps need to be executed in PEG.js root directory (one level up from this one).
+All commands in the following steps need to be executed in Peggy root directory (one level up from this one).

   1. Make sure you have Node.js installed.

-  2. Install all PEG.js dependencies, including development ones:
+  2. Install all Peggy dependencies, including development ones:

      ```console
      $ npm install